Joulence/CodefinityTest/README.md

 4. Save the file and you are ready to use the TestWork class.

+5. To start the program - type `node app.js` in console.

 ## Usage

 The TestWork class supports several tasks that you can perform based on the rules provided.
 Below are the available tasks and how to use them: